ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Optionally, the Key Distribution Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

+* 'profile', with value an identifier that MUST be used to uniquely identify itself.
+The identifier MUST be registered in the ACE Groupcomm Profile Registry.

 * 'pub\_keys', may only be present if 'get\_pub\_keys' was present in the Key Distribution Request; this parameter is a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.

 * 'group_policies', with value a list of parameters indicating how the group handles specific management aspects.
 This includes, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The exact format of this parameter is specific to the profile.